 Typical awards from this competition are expected to be \$100,000 - \$300,000 per year for 3 to 4 years, not to exceed a total of \$900,000.
-NSF expects to fund approximately 3 to 6 awards depending on the quality of submissions and the availability of funds.
-Approximately \$900,000 will be available for the competition every year.
-Anticipated start date of the first set of awards is September 2008.
+NSF expects to fund approximately 1 to 2 awards depending on the quality of submissions and the availability of funds.
+Up to \$900,000 will be available for the competition every year.
 The program budget, number of awards and average award size/duration are subject to the availability of funds.